Partial hyperbolicity and pseudo-Anosov dynamics: Further results

 \begin{teo} Let $\cF$ be a transversely oriented, $\RR$-covered, uniform foliation on a 3-manifold with an atoroidal piece.
 Then, there exists a deck transformation $\gamma \in \pi_1(M)$ which acts as a translation on the leaf space of $\Ft$ and the induced action in the universal circle $\Su$ of $\cF$ has exactly exactly $4$ fixed points: two super attracting and two super repelling fixed points. \end{teo}

 As a consequence, we get:

 \begin{teo} Let $f: M \to M$ is a partially hyperbolic diffeomorphism homotopic to the identity on a 3-manifold having some atoroidal piece in the JSJ decomposition preserving a branching foliation $\cs$ so that the good lift $\ft$ of $f$ is a translation on the leaf space of $\wcs$.
 Then both the center (branching) foliation and the strong stable foliation have small visual measure inside the leaves of $\cs$ (cf. Theorem \ref{teo.curvesgeneral}).
 In particular for any ray $r$ of a center leaf $c$ in a leaf $L$ of $\wcs$, then $r$ accumulates in a single point in $S^1(L)$. \end{teo} \begin{proof} By translation we mean it has no fixed points on the leaf space of $\wcs$.
-This was analyzed in Proposition 4.6 of \cite{BFFP-3}, where it is proved that this implies that $\cs$ is $\R$-covered and uniform.
+This was analyzed in \cite[Proposition 4.6]{BFFP-3}, where it is proved that this implies that $\cs$ is $\R$-covered and uniform.
 The translation of $\ft$ also implies that $\cs$ is transversely orientable.
 We can apply Theorem \ref{t.JSJatoroidal} and we get that $(f,\cs)$ has the periodic commuting property and it has at least one (regular) pA pair.
 Therefore, Theorem \ref{teo.curvesgeneral} applies and we get the statement. \end{proof}

-We note that for discretized Anosov flows the center foliation also has small visual measure, but the strong stable does not, which looks as something quite remarkable about this result that needs to be better understood.
+We note that for discretized Anosov flows the center foliation also has small visual measure in center stable leaves, but the strong stable foliation does not, which looks as something quite remarkable about Theorem \ref{t.doubletrans} that needs to be better understood.
 The previous result complements well with \cite[Theorem 1.2]{BFFP-3}.

 We now explain the proof of Theorem \ref{t.JSJatoroidal}.
-This is proved in Proposition 5.2 of \cite{FenleyFlow}.
+This is proved in \cite[Proposition 5.2]{FenleyFlow}.
 We give an alternate proof of super attracting/repelling behavior which uses less of the transverse regulating flow and the transverse lamination and relies only on large scale geometry.
 We put this alternate proof here as it may be useful in other contexts.
 In particular the proofs of Claim \ref{claim1} and Claim \ref{claim.superattracting} work even when the deck transformation $\gamma$ has two fixed points in the universal circle $\Su$.
-The super attracting property proved in Proposition 5.2 of \cite{FenleyFlow} only works for $\gamma$ associated with an orbit of the flow which necessarily has (up to finite iterate) at least four fixed points in $\Su$.
+The super attracting property proved in \cite[Proposition 5.2]{FenleyFlow} only works for $\gamma$ associated with an orbit of the flow which necessarily has (up to finite iterate) at least four fixed points in $\Su$.

 \begin{proof}[Proof of Theorem \ref{t.JSJatoroidal}] For simplicity we assume that $M$ is orientable, which can be accomplished by taking a double cover.
 We will divide the proof in three steps.
 We assume some background on 3-manifolds, see \cite[Appendix A]{BFFP-2} and \cite[Appendix A]{BFFP-3}.
 First we show the following claim reminiscent of \cite[Lemma 8.5]{BFFP-2}.
 Recall that for leaves $L,E \in \Ft$ we have a quasi-isometry $\tau_{L,E}: L \to E$ given by Proposition \ref{prop.quasiisome}.